offen/offen/docs/running-offen/configuring-the-application.md

 ---

 `SMTP` is a namespace used for configuring how transactional email is being sent.
-If any of these values is missing, Offen will fallback to using local `sendmail` which will likely be unreliable, so configuring these values is recommended.
+If any of these values is missing, Offen will fallback to using local `sendmail` which will likely be unreliable, so **configuring these values is highly recommended**.

 ### `OFFEN_SMTP_USER`